mas-bandwidth/gafferongames/content/post/state_synchronization.md

 What you see above is what I call a _serialization function_.
 It's a trick I like to use to unify packet bitpack read and write functions that are often written separately.
 I like it because it's harder to desync read and write when they are written this way.
 If you would like to read and write packets like this in your own project, you can do that with my open source network library <a href="http://www.libyojimbo.com">yojimbo</a>.

+## Packet Structure

-Next let's look at the overall structure of packets being sent:
+Now let's look at the overall structure of packets being sent:

 <pre>const int MaxInputsPerPacket = 32;
 const int MaxStateUpdatesPerPacket = 64;